minchxy/maira.github.io/README.md

 # Welcome to my Page!
 Hi!
-Here you can access photos of stuff I mentioned in my Personal Statement.
+Here you can access photos of stuff I mentioned in my Personal Statement + more.

 ##  [beach clean up](https://minchxy.github.io/beach/index.html)